Lab 4: Svelte (Templating & Control Flow)

 export let data = {};

 This defines what prop name other files use to pass data to our component and what the default value is (in this case an empty object).
+Props are values passed to components to then be utilized in those components.

 We should now change all expressions in our template to use data